- Course Type: Undergraduate

 In the Junior and Senior Sophister (third and fourth) years the course will branch off into the more specialised aspects of medicinal chemistry, although there will be considerable overlap with the Chemistry programme.

-In the Junior Sophister (third) year, your special medicinal chemistry courses will include:
+In the Junior Sophister (third) year, your special medicinal chemistry modules will include:

 Practical work in the final year will consist of a research project.
 This may be carried out either in Trinity College under the supervision of a member of staff, in a chemistry department at an overseas university, or in a commercial laboratory.

-To date, arrangements have been made for students to carry out their final-year research projects, from October to December, in Regensburg, Madrid, Liverpool, Copenhagen, Montpellier and Bologna universities.
+To date, arrangements have been made for students to carry out their final-year research projects, from October to December, in European universities including Regensburg, Madrid, Liverpool, Copenhagen, Montpellier and Bologna.
+Study further afield in universities in Canada and the USA is also possible.

 You will be assessed by a combination of continuous assessment and end-of-year examinations.